ryanhabis/cloud_architecture/08_aqs_bot_2/aqs_bot_2_lab.md

-# Task 5: Connection string
+# Task 5: Storage queue and Connection string

-Follow last week's instructions to get the Connection string for your Storage account.
+Follow last week's instructions to create the storage queue and get the Connection string for your Storage account.
 Copy it and put it in a txt file on the Desktop or somewhere convenient.

 Also On your VM open run the command